OpenMobileAlliance/githubpages-doc-guidelines/content/en/RowTextImage.md

 ## Display

-This is how `RowTextImage` is rendered in a webpage:
+This is how the `RowTextImage` module is rendered in a webpage:

 <img width="1124" alt="image" src="https://user-images.githubusercontent.com/3258579/146674537-f07848b0-fed1-4f1a-b84b-aace9a5672f3.png">

 ## Use
-This table describes what `RowTextImage` module is and how to use it.
+This table describes what the `RowTextImage` module is and how to use it.

 <table>
 <thead>